 Changes to help with council tax payments

-You might get less help with paying your council tax bill after April 2013.
-This is because of recent changes that let councils decide who is entitled to a reduction in their bill.
+You may get less help with paying your council tax bill because of changes from April 2013 that let councils decide who is entitled to a reduction in their bill.

-Pensioners will not be affected by the new arrangements, but other council tax payers may have to pay a bigger share of their bill than before the new council tax arrangements.
+Pensioners are not affected by these changes, but other council tax payers may have to pay a bigger share of their bill than before the new council tax arrangements.

 See our section on council tax to find out what help is available under the new 'council tax support' system.